 It is important to create a consistent narrative to help your stakeholders understand what a deal means to them, both in the short and long term.
 You need to have clearly defined messaging for all of your audiences, from your future and current clients, to your investors and your employees.
 For example, both your employees and clients will be concerned about consistency and disruption to the business, but perhaps for different reasons.
 Employees will be primarily concerned with job security and culture, whereas clients are more likely to be concerned about quality of service.
 Your messaging will need to reflect these nuances.

 Branding plays an undervalued role in the success of the M&A process, and communication is key to brand success, both internally and externally.
-This falls under the scope of a skilled and experienced marketing team, something that is often beyond the capabilities of most internal resources.
-By outsourcing your marketing requirements to a Virtual Marketing service, you gain access to a wide range of skilled industry experts, allowing you to focus on building your business and becoming an attractive M&A opportunity.
+This falls under the scope of a skilled and experienced marketing team, something that is often beyond the capabilities of most in-house resources.
+By working with a strategic marketing consultancy you gain access to a wide range of skilled industry experts, allowing you to focus on building your business and becoming an attractive M&A opportunity.